ttkorhonen/e3pages/docs/design/4_build_process.md

   prebuild:
       @echo ">>> This is the prebuild target <<<"
   ```
-  which will run before you run build.
+  which will run automatically before you run build.
   ```console
   [iocuser@host:e3-iocStats]$ make build
   cd iocStats && git checkout tags/3.1.16